CynicPoet/Company-Expense-managemt-System/README.md

-### Company-Expense-managemt-System

-#### We have Built In Different Interfaces on Tomcat Server with JDBC + SQL Server
+# Company Expense Management System

+## Introduction

+We have developed a comprehensive Expense Management System, featuring various interfaces hosted on Tomcat Server.
+Our system leverages JDBC to interact with a SQL Server database, providing efficient and secure management of corporate expenses.

-Team Memebers
+## Team Members
--Shivam Pokharker

--Varun Balbudhe

--Vemula Ramani
+- **Shivam Pokharker**
+- **Varun Balbudhe**
+- **Vemula Ramani**